-GRASP is not a decision making body.
-It will consult and make recommendations for each area meeting to consider.
+GRASP was not a decision making body.
+It’s aim was to consult and make recommendations for each area meeting to consider.

-The members of GRASP are David Bunney (Central Yorkshire), Alison Clarke (York), Jim Ledwidge (Brighouse West Yorkshire), Tracey Martin (Leeds), David Olver (Craven & Keighley), Rosie Roberts (Sheffield & Balby), Barbara Windle (QiY Clerk of Trustees), (Pickering & Hull – vacant).
+The members of GRASP were David Bunney (Central Yorkshire), Alison Clarke (York), Tim Herrick (Sheffield & Balby), Jim Ledwidge (Brighouse West Yorkshire), Tracey Martin (Leeds), David Olver (Craven & Keighley), Rosie Roberts (Co-opted – link for young people), Phyllis Wicks (Pickering & Hull), Barbara Windle (Co-opted).

 Interim Report and Consultation

-GRASP has published an Interim report and Consultation for Meetings to consider in the early part of 2020.
-The Group is particularly interested to assess what is the appetite for change in Meetings.
+GRASP has published an Interim report and Consultation for Meetings to consider in 2020.
+The Group is particularly interested to assess what is the appetite for change in Meetings

-There is a national, Britain Yearly Meeting, project on Simpler Meetings.
+There was a national, Britain Yearly Meeting, project on Simpler Meetings.
 This is a summary on two pages.
-Much more information and advice is available on the BYM website at: https://www.quaker.org.uk/simpler-meetings
+Much more information and advice is available on the BYM website at:

 |Minutes of meetings